Skip to main content

 The frequency and severity of the adverse effects of esophageal malfunctioning can be reduced in several ways.
 The head and trunk can be kept slightly elevated so that the force of gravity assists in swallowing and helps prevent gastric refluxing.
 Avoiding large meals or obesity results in the same benefits because pressure in the abdomen is kept low.
 Other methods to reduce gastric refluxing include; avoiding foods and medications known to increase stomach acid and gastric refluxing; using medications that promote esophageal clearance, coat the esophagus, or reduce gastric refluxing; using antacids to reduce stomach acidity; and undergoing surgical correction of structural abnormalities.

-This page titled 10.6: Esophagus is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Augustine G. DiGiovanna via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.6: Esophagus is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Augustine G. DiGiovanna via source content that was edited to the style and standards of the LibreTexts platform.